Icelandic Ring Road

 Around Iceland in a Week

-These 7 day tours also have a small group policy and wi-fi on board.
+These 7-day tours also have a small group policy and wi-fi on board.
 The extra day allows the tour to visit the Snæfellsness Peninsula and Golden Circle as well as all the top locations around the the ring road.

 Eight Days a Week

 Eight days is what I would recommend as the ideal tour to enjoy all the locations around Iceland comfortably.
 These tours will have time for extra activities and will settle into some hotels for a couple of nights.
-It’s good to have a break from packing and un-packing every day!
+It’s good to have a break from packing and unpacking every day!

-Nine Day & More
+Nine Days and More

-Nine Day Group Tours
+Nine-Day Group Tours

 Some of these tours are fully inclusive.
 The extra days are spent doing glacier activities or exploring Iceland’s Westfjords and Snæfellsness Peninsula.